ronit-bhati/cybrary/README.md

 # cybrary
-This is a library management system.
 This web application is made purely in javascipt.
 This project was made for practice purposes.

 This project have a form through which you can add a book.
 This will show all the books in a tabular format on the wepage.